Perspicacity11/MakersWk7-JavascriptWebApps/contents/05_interacting_with_the_page.md

    **second paragraph** (you can use its HTML ID to target it).
 Store this value in a variable and print it to the console.
 You should get the following result:
    ![Screenshot](./resources/dom-selector-1.png)
-2. Update the `.innerText` property of this variable to change the text inside this element.
+2. Update the `.textContent` property of this variable to change the text inside this element.
 You should be able to see this change reflected on the page.
 3. Query the document to get the DOM value representing the list of **all paragraphs** in the document.
 Store the list in a variable, and print it to the console.
 You